HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Conclusion

 \section{Conclusion}

-This study presents an robust approach for predicting the RUL of lithium-ion batteries by integrating an advanced signal processing pipeline with a novel deep learning prediction model.
+This study presents an robust approach for predicting the RUL of lithium-ion batteries by integrating an advanced signal processing pipeline with a novel prediction model.
 The signal preprocessing pipeline, comprising Capacity Interpolation and Denoising, Statistical Feature Extraction, Delta Feature Computation, and Feature Fusion, effectively captures the degradation dynamics over charge-discharge cycles.
 The proposed prediction model, combining CNN, A-LSTM, and ODE-LSTM blocks, demonstrates strong capabilities in modeling both discrete and continuous time behaviors of battery aging.
-Notably, the integration of our proposed CNN and ODE-LSTM block enhances the prediction model's ability.
+Notably, the integration of our tailored CNN and ODE-LSTM block enhances the prediction model's ability.
 The prediction model is further evaluated using transfer learning across different learning strategies and source data partitioning scenarios.
 Results indicate that the model maintains robust performance even when trained on limited data, underscoring its adaptability and effectiveness in data-constrained environments.
-Experimental validation on two large-scale datasets confirms that our method significantly outperforms a baseline deep learning approach and traditional machine learning techniques.
-These results highlight the potential of the proposed approach for practical deployment in predictive maintenance systems, contributing to improved reliability and longevity of battery-powered applications.
-Future work will explore the generalizability of the method across different battery chemistries and usage scenarios.
-Additionally, efforts will be directed toward real-time deployment on edge devices.
+Experimental validation on two large-scale datasets confirms that our method significantly outperforms baseline deep learning approaches and traditional machine learning techniques, indicating good adaptability in data-constrained settings.
+Future work will port the prediction model to ExecuTorch for on-device inference on edge hardware, enabling practical deployment in predictive maintenance systems.
+We will also evaluate the method’s generalizability across different battery chemistries and usage scenarios, and pursue real-time edge deployment.